UCL MARSHALL SCHOLARSHIPS

-UCL was the first university to be established in England after Oxford and Cambridge, to provide a progressive alternative to those institutions' social exclusivity, religious restrictions and academic constraints.
-UCL was thus the first university in England to admit students of any race, class or religion, and the first to welcome women on equal terms with men.There were students from outside London, and from overseas, right from the start.
+UCL was founded in 1826 to open up university education in England to those who had been excluded from it.
+In 1878, it became the first university in England to admit women students on equal terms with men.There were students from outside London, and from overseas, right from the start.
 UCL was the first English university to offer the systematic teaching of law, architecture and medicine.

 Facts about UCL:

 For further information on the UCL please visit www.ucl.ac.uk

 Brittany Partridge, a Minnesota native, graduated from Abilene Christian University with a B.A. in Political Science.
 A Truman Scholar, she co-founded the Red Thread Movement, an international initiative combating human trafficking.
 Furthering her involvement in this issue, Brittany was a U.S. Department of State intern, Polaris Project fellow, and volunteered abroad with a Nepalese organization addressing trafficking in Southeast Asia.
 She has given presentations about human trafficking at multiple universities, including Princeton and Cornell, and contributed to CNN and mtvU's anti-trafficking campaigns.
 She plans to study International Public Policy and Countering Organised Crime and Terrorism at University College London.